nroduit/weasis-pacs-connector/README.md

 ## Configuration

-The default configurations works directly with [dcm4chee-arc-light](https://nroduit.github.io/en/getting-started/dcm4chee/).
+The default configuration works directly with [dcm4chee-arc-light](https://nroduit.github.io/en/getting-started/dcm4chee/).
 To override the configuration of weasis-pacs-connector, download [weasis-pacs-connector.properties](src/main/resources/weasis-pacs-connector.properties).
 This file named **weasis-pacs-connector.properties** and **[dicom-dcm4chee.properties](src/main/resources/dicom-dcm4chee-arc.properties)** must be placed in the classpath of the application:

-* In JBoss Wildfly 10, the location is wildfly/standalone/configuration
+* In WildFly, the location is wildfly/standalone/configuration
 * In Tomcat just specify the directory in shared.loader property of /conf/catalina.properties

 To add properties or arguments at launch, see [Launch Weasis with other parameters](#launch-weasis-with-other-parameters).